Linear Code Equivalence via Pl\"ucker Coordinates: Preliminaries

-Let $X/G_1 = \{[x]_\sim \mid x \in X\}$ be the set of equivalence classes of $X$ under $\sim$.
+Let $X/G_1 = \{[x]_{G_1} \mid x \in X\}$ be the set of equivalence classes of $X$ under $\sim_{G_1}$.
 As in \cite{d2026group}, we define the \emph{quotient action} of $G_2$ over the $X/G_1$ as follows

-A canonical form $\mathsf{CF}: X \to X$ for the equivalence $\sim$ is a map such that \begin{enumerate} \item $\mathsf{CF}(x) \sim x$; \item $\mathsf{CF}(x) = \mathsf{CF}(y)$ if and only if $x \sim y$. \end{enumerate} The existence of a polynomial-time computable canonical form for the classes of $X/G_1$ implies that, if $\star$ is effective, then $\star_\sim$ is effective too \cite{d2026group}.
-Under some assumptions, the security estimates of the one-wayness of original action transpose to the quotient one, and the latter can be used in cryptographic protocols replacing the former, bringing some advantages \cite{d2026group}.
+More generally, a \emph{canonical form} $\mathsf{CF}: X \to X$ for the equivalence $\sim$ is a map such that \begin{enumerate} \item $x \sim \mathsf{CF}(x)$; \item $\mathsf{CF}(x) = \mathsf{CF}(y)$ if and only if $x \sim y$. \end{enumerate} The existence of a polynomial-time computable canonical form for the equivalence $\sim_{G_1}$, and hence for the classes of $X/G_1$, implies that if $\star$ is effective then $\star_{G_2}$ is effective too \cite{d2026group}.
+Under some assumptions, the security estimates of the one-wayness of original action $\star$ transpose to the quotient one $\star_{G_2}$, and the latter can be used in cryptographic protocols replacing the former, bringing some advantages \cite{d2026group}.
 On the cryptanalytic side, analyzing the one-wayness of the quotient action is equivalent to analyzing the one-wayness of the starting one.
-Counter-intuitively, the same is not true for the multiple one-wayness, and this property must be evaluated for the new quotient action.
+Counter-intuitively, the same is not true for the multiple one-wayness; it can happen that even if $\star$ is not multiple one-way, then $\star_{G_2}$ can achieve this property.